mudit3774/p-server/README.md

 About
 =====

-p-server listens to alerts create from p-agent and provides a search API over it
+p-server listens to alerts from [p-agent](https://github.com/mudit3774/p-agent) and provides a search API over it

 Requirement
 ===========